 Organize your abstract into distinct sections, each addressing a specific component of your research.
 This logical structure ensures that readers can easily follow the flow of information, from the background and research problem to the conclusion and implications.

-C. Tips for each component of the abstract
+C. Incorporating the essentials for each component of the abstract

 - Background and research problem

 Provide a concise overview of the challenges and significance of the problem you are tackling.
 For instance, if you are developing a recommendation system, briefly explain the increasing need for personalized recommendations in e-commerce platforms due to the vast amount of available products and user preferences.

 Clearly articulate the specific goals or objectives of your research.
 For example, if you are developing a new algorithm, state the aim of improving efficiency or accuracy.
 Additionally, briefly mention the methodologies or techniques you used, such as data collection, algorithm design, or statistical analysis.

 - Results or findings